Nationals vs. Marlins Player Props Betting Odds

 Candelario Stats

-- Jeimer Candelario has 17 doubles, two triples, eight home runs, 24 walks and 30 RBI (59 total hits).
-He has stolen two bases.
+- Jeimer Candelario has 62 hits with 20 doubles, two triples, eight home runs, 24 walks and 30 RBI.
+He's also stolen two bases.

 Candelario Recent Games